 - Sprinkle with New Mexican Chile Powder or cayenne

-Master Recipe, How To Make A Pizza with Tortillas
+Master Recipe, How To Make A Tortilla Pizza

 Use this recipe below for the first flour tortilla pizza shown in this post.
 Then let your imagination run wild with flavor combinations.